-5. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (CONTINUED)
+5. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (Continued)

-(iii) Debtors
+(iii) Accounts receivable

-Impairment of debtors is established when there is objective evidence on the ultimate recoverability of the amount due according to the original terms.
+Impairment of accounts receivable is established when there is objective evidence on the ultimate recoverability of the amount due according to the original terms.
 Estimates are made based on the assessments of the financial position of the debtors, probability of the debtor being bankrupt, default or delinquent.
 The provision takes into account the present value of the estimated future cash flows, discounted at the effective interest rate.